What is Calisthenics?

 Are My Muscles Too Big For Calisthenics?

-If you have big muscles then it is a good indication that those muscles are strong.
+If you have big muscles, it is a good indication that they are strong.

-The nervous system will simply have to make some adaptations to the new exercises you are doing, just like if you squat for the first time, or change your style of deadlift.
+The nervous system will simply have to make some adaptations to the new exercises you are doing, just like if you squat for the first time or change your style of the deadlift.

-Sometimes you may feel that your muscles are quite tight, in which case we would recommend an extra focus on mobility in your training.
+Sometimes you may feel that your muscles are quite tight, so we recommend focusing extra on mobility in your training.

 Will I Lose Size?

-If you ditch the weights and take up just calisthenics, then your training will be different, so your body composition may change a little.
+If you ditch the weights and take up calisthenics, your training will be different, so your body composition may change.

-This is also largely dependent on how much food you eat, if you reduce your calories, then you will certainly lose size.
+This is also largely dependent on how much food you eat, if you reduce your calories, then you will undoubtedly lose size.

-If you maintain the same calories, then it will be more of a case that you may grow in some areas and reduce size in others.
+If you maintain the same calories, it will be more of a case to grow in some areas and reduce size in others.

-As we get older, muscle dystrophy accelerates and your muscles will get tighter quicker.
+As we get older, muscle dystrophy accelerates, and our muscles will get tighter quicker.

 To keep on top of this, you need to stretch and train strength training.

-There is less risk of injuring yourself with calisthenics fundamentals, so as you get older it is vital to do calisthenics.
+There is less risk of injuring yourself with calisthenics, so as you get older, it is vital to do calisthenics.